-- Access Code and Workbook Bundle (Required): As part of the campaign, your reduced price purchase includes the MML access code which will give you access to all assignments immediately.
-You may purchase your access code at any time, but must complete the purchase no later than 10 days after the start of the semester.
-If you fail to complete the purchase within the allotted timeframe then your account will be deactivated until the purchase is confirmed. - Loose-leaf Textbook (Optional): You may upgrade your access code purchase and obtain a loose-leaf textbook at a minimal cost.
+- Digital Access and eText Bundle (Required Course Materials): We have negotiated a reduced price bundle which includes long-term access to the e-version of the course text as well as MyLabsPlus course access which provides instant feedback for your assignments plus a personalized study plan, multimedia library, practice tests and more.
+When classes begin, you will have immediate access to your MyLabsPlus course even before you make your purchase.
+However, if the purchase is not verified within the first 10 days after the start of the semester, the access to your course will freeze and your account will stay deactivated until the purchase is confirmed.
+During the purchasing process, please ensure you enter your name as shown on your UTA records along with your MAVS email address for proper processing. - Loose-leaf Textbook (Optional): You may choose to upgrade your purchase and add a loose-leaf textbook at minimal cost.
 The textbook will be shipped directly to an address of your choosing or you may pick one up at the UTA bookstore.
 Full purchase details will be available in Blackboard.
-A Survey of Mathematics with Applications, 10th edition, Angel, Abbott, and Runde, Pearson Ed.
+A Survey of Mathematics with Applications, 10th national edition, Angel, Abbott, and Runde, Pearson Ed.
 Inc., 2016. - 3.
 Scientific Calculator: You may use a scientific calculator.
 See the Calculator Policy section for allowable models.